 To make sure the waste sheet is effective, your kitchen manager or chef will value out each item wasted and initial that they did so.
 This figure will be very important when comparing actual and ideal food cost at the end of the period.

 It’s that easy, and can be put into place in the next five minutes.
-And next week, I will show you one last trick – how to use the key item report and the waste sheet together.
+Read this post to learn how to use the key item report and the waste sheet together.
 See you then!